-Summer is here and that means all you can eat, fresh at your finger tips, fruits and vegetables are in abundance.
-And if you're like me, you've been craving those fresh flavors since early spring, you really wanted those strawberries at the grocery but you also knew they weren't going to be their best, it just wasn't their time.
-But it is now!
+Summer is here and that means all you can eat, fresh at your fingertips, fruits and vegetables are in abundance.
+And if you’re like me, you’ve been craving those fresh flavors since early spring!

 This is not just diced up fruit thrown into a bowl.
 This is carefully chosen, thought out flavors and texture combinations (Ok, not really, but those thoughts do cross my mind) blended and marinated in a combination of sweet, tart and clean.

 Do – choose a variety of bright colors.
 Think purple grapes, red strawberries, orange segments (pith removed)

 Don’t – use mushy or soft fruit as the base. i.e. bananas, kiwi, raspberries – use them, but as a garnish on top only